Base schedule overview

 A base schedule is in the process of being rolled out.
 A progress bar indicates this.
 While a base schedule is in this state, you can’t make changes to it, but you can work in all other parts of the application.

-When a base schedule has been rolled out, you can see in the status column which dates the base schedule has been rolled out across.
+When a base schedule has been rolled out, be it for all or only a subset of the base schedule's employees, you can see in the status column which dates the base schedule has been rolled out across.
 If the base schedule has been rolled out several times, the dates for the most recent roll out period will be displayed in the status column.
-If the rolled out schedule violate any agreement rules, it's indicated here as well.
-Click on the shifts in question to manage each respective warning.
+If the rolled out base schedule violates any agreement rules, it's indicated here as well.
+Enter the base schedule to manage each respective warning.

 Roll out failed